Frequently Asked Questions

 In the case of an offshore investment through the PSG Life asset swap structure, the underlying assets are held in a wrapper.
 This means that PSG Life becomes the registered owner of the underlying assets and the individual has a claim against PSG Life for the value of the underlying assets.

 In the case of the asset swap structure facilitated through PSG Securities, no such wrapper exists.
 The asset swap share investment facilitated through PSG Securities is held in the name of the investor, although the nominee structure prevents access to the foreign assets as per South Africa Reserve Bank requirements.
 As a result, the asset swap structure of PSG Securities has the same tax implications for natural persons, trusts and companies (bearing in mind the different ‘conversion’ to rand treatment).
-We recommend you consult a tax practitioner to better understand the impact it may have on you.
+We recommend you consult a tax professional to better understand the impact it may have on you.

 41. What foreign currency conversion method is used to calculate the taxable capital gain or loss for direct offshore investments?

-We strongly recommend you consult with a tax practitioner in determining your taxable income.
+We strongly recommend you consult with a tax professional in determining your taxable income.